$\kappa$-deformed complex scalar field: conserved charges, symmetries and their impact on physical observables

 The plan of this paper is as follows.
 In the next section, we introduce some technical tools necessary for the definition of the deformed scalar field theory.
 Then we discuss the on-shell field and the associated symplectic structure.
 This presentation differs in some points from that presented in Ref. \cite{Arzano:2020jro}.
-Then, in Section III, using the covariant phase space formalism we construct the conserved charges associated with $\kappa$-Poincar\'e symmetry and compute their algebra.
+Then, in Section III, we introduce the covariant phase space formalism, which gives a very simple and straightforward way of computing Noether charges.
+Using it, we construct the conserved charges associated with $\kappa$-Poincar\'e symmetry and compute their algebra.
 These charges are of primary importance here because, after quantization, the action of the associated operators tells us how the symmetry acts on the states of the theory.
-We also notice a surprising property of deformed spacetime boosts: the deformed boost is here accompanied by a non-local spacetime translation, different for positive and negative energy states.
+We also notice a surprising property of the action of boosts on spacetime fields: the deformed boost is here accompanied by a non-local spacetime translation, different for positive and negative energy states.
 In the following section we consider all three discrete, deformed symmetries and explicitly construct the deformed charge-conjugation operator ${\cal C}$.
-We show a surprising fact that boost operators do not commute with ${\cal C}$ and we discuss the physical consequences of this fact in details.
+We show a surprising fact that boost operators do not commute with ${\cal C}$ \footnote{Neither do the translations P, and we will discuss possible phenomenological consequences of this in a forthcoming paper.} and we discuss the physical consequences of this fact in details.
 In Section V we revisit the relation between Lorentz symmetry and CPT in undeformed quantum field theories and we argue that the famous Jost-Wightman-Greenberg theorem \cite{Greenberg:2002uu} does not apply to the $\kappa$-deformed case.
 In the last Section VI we describe possible phenomenological consequences of the results obtained in the paper, in particular on the lifetimes of particles and antiparticles.
 We finish the paper with conclusions.